Start here to learn about our admissions requirements and admissions process.

 If you are earning college credits while in high school through an Early College Experience program, please remember to submit official college transcripts.

-- Students should submit a transcript of all secondary school level work completed.
-This transcript should include all courses taken, how the student was evaluated and who completed the evaluation of the student.
-An official equivalency diploma/GED certificate is required as proof of high school completion prior to their initial enrollment at SCSU.
+- Transcript of all secondary level work completed.
+This transcript should include all courses taken and describe how the student was evaluated and who completed the evaluation of the student.

 - An official copy of any college transcripts or Advanced Placement score reports.

-- Students should also submit a resume of activities and community involvement.
+- A resume of activities and community involvement